Mick Haley: 1973–1979: Kellogg CC

 Haley coached at Kellogg Community College in Battle Creek, Michigan, for seven seasons (1973–79).
 He first served as an instructor and intramural director, then took the helm of the men's and women's varsity teams in 1973, going 251–51 overall and leading his women's team to the national junior college title in 1978 and 1979.
 He also coached the Kellogg men to four national crowns during that time.
 In his last season there, the men's team, the only jr. college in the conference, won the MIVA, beating Ohio St. in the finals 3–0.
 In 1997, he was inducted into the Junior College Coaches Hall of Fame.

 1980–1996: Texas

 Haley was the head coach for the Texas Longhorns volleyball team.
 Under his tutelage, the Longhorns were the AIAW champions in 1981 and the NCAA champions in 1988.
 They also reached the NCAA Final Four in 1986, 1987, and 1995.
-The Longhorns won the Southwest Conference title every year from 1982 to 1995, before switching to the Big 12 his final year, where they finished second in those standings.
+The Longhorns won the Southwest Conference title every year except for 1994, before switching to the Big 12 his final year, where they finished second.

 At Texas, he carried an overall record of 522–137–1, including a 150–10 conference record.